-Whether you should fly or drive to Myrtle Beach, South Carolina, depends on where you’re coming from, how quickly you need to get there and back, and your level of tolerance for time spent on the road (or in airports).
-In general, if you’re within a 5- or 6-hour drive of the Grand Strand, we suggest you hop behind the wheel and plan some fun stops to make along the way.
+Whether you should fly or drive to Myrtle Beach depends on where you’re coming from, how quickly you need to get there and back, and your tolerance level for time on the road (or in airports).
+Driving is usually the better fit for travelers within a half-day’s drive, while flying may make more sense for longer distances or shorter stays.

 Here are the approximate drive times from East Coast and Midwestern cities where a Myrtle Beach road trip is within reason, plus popular travel destinations to stop at along the way:

-Possible stops (and the top attractions) between New York City and Myrtle Beach include:
+Possible stops between New York City and Myrtle Beach include:

 Possible stops between Atlanta and the Grand Strand include: